Fifteen Female Founders Kick Off 2020 Stacy's Rise Project With Soccer Stars And Fellow Entrepreneurs Christen Press And Tobin Heath

 - Callee Ackland, Rapid City, S.D., who built Bestowed Essentials.
 Bestowed Essentials is a social impact company determined to make a sustainable lifestyle more affordable and accessible to all.
 They are a handmade manufacturer of ecofriendly personal care and home products.
 Their certified vegan and cruelty-free products are made by hand in small batches with love by their all-female team.

-- Tiffany Griffin, Durham, N.C., who founded, Bright Black.
+- Tiffany Griffin, Durham, N.C., who founded Bright Black.
 Bright Black uses scent as an artistic medium and candles as a platform to share positive narratives about Blackness.
 Their vision is a world where the complexity, beauty and brilliance of Blackness is widely known, recognized, embraced and celebrated.

 - Jasmine Coer, Atlanta, who founded Color My Story.
 Color My Story is an integrated platform dedicated to mental health online, in the workforce and in local communities.
 They teach art workshops as a healthy coping mechanism to fight life's daily stressors.
 They offer live and virtual classes, COLOR art kits for children, K-12 art curriculum for school districts, and a lifestyle apparel brand promoting COLOR.